The 12 disciples of Jesus

 There were many people who followed Jesus Christ during his life on Earth.
 Of these followers, the twelve apostles were His most dedicated disciples and friends.

-Following Christ’s Ascension, eleven of them (Judas Iscariot was betraying Jesus and killed himself and was replaced by Mattias) followed the Great Commission and became the primary teachers of the Gospel.
+Following Christ’s ascension, eleven of them (Judas Iscariot betrayed Jesus and killed himself and was replaced by Mattias) followed the Great Commission and became the primary teachers of the Gospel.
 But have you ever wondered what exactly happened to them?
 Here’s the meaning behind each of the Twelve Apostles names, how they died, and where their remains can be found today.

 Thomas comes from the Aramaic name Ta’oma meaning twin, however, the meaning of the nickname is unclear.
 According to the Syrian Christian tradition, Saint Thomas was preaching at Saint Thomas Mount in Chennai, India around the year 72 A.D., when a group of angered locals martyred him with a spear.
 His remains can be found in the Basilica of Saint Thomas the Apostle in Ortona, Italy.

 He is also called Levi, a tax collector, who later became one of the four Gospel writers.
 Matthew comes from the Greek Matthaios for the Hebrew name Mattityahu, meaning gift of Yahweh.
 According to tradition, the tax collector-turned-missionary was martyred in Ethiopia, where he was stabbed in the back by an assassin sent by King Hertacus after he criticized the king’s morals.
 His remains can be found in the Cathedral of Salerno in Salerno, Italy.

 James the Greater